Ketul654/kafka-streams/README.md

 # Kafka Streams

+## About

+This has a few stream applications for different purposes i.e to calculate occurrence of same words from a stream of sentences, what colour is favourite for how many users from a stream of userid and colour, total remaining balance for different users from a stream of transactions etc. More details on how to run these streams are provided in java docs of those streams.

+This is developed in Java 8 and Kafka Stream 2.7.0

+Kafka cluster is prerequisite to run these applications.
+Follow ```Kafka Cluster Setup``` section to set it up.

 ## Kafka Cluster Setup

 #### Follow below steps to set up 3 node cluster on single Mac machine